Zorag44/movie-recommendation-system/README.md

 # movie-recommendation-system
-## simple machine learning using sklearn
+## simple machine learning model using sklearn and cosine similarities